Human Highway: Plot

 Although Lionel has a crush on the waitress Charlotte Goodnight, she has a crush on the milkman Earl Duke.
 After an earthquake Duke, dressed in white, enters the diner with a delivery.
 He flirts with her saying, "Charlotte ...on my way over here this morning I thought about you and the earth moved."
 She replies, "You felt it too!"
 He also offers her a milk bath.
 While he is there a dining Arab sheik offers him wealth in return for his "whiteness."

 A limousine stops at the gas station.
 After Lionel learns his rock star idol, Frankie Fontaine, is in the limousine he insists the vehicle will need work.
-After meeting rock star Frankie, who appears to lead an opulent, sequestered and drug influenced life-style, Lionel says to the wooden Indian in his shop, "Now there's a real human being!"
+After meeting Frankie, who appears to lead an opulent, sequestered and drug-influenced lifestyle, Lionel says to the wooden Indian in his shop, "Now there's a real human being!"

 Lionel receives a bump on the head while working on Frankie's limousine and enters a dream.
 He becomes a rock star with a backup band of wooden Indians.
-Back stage he is given a milk bath by Irene.
+Backstage he is given a milk bath by Irene.
 Lionel travels with his band (the wooden Indians) and crew (all people from his waking life) by trucks through the desert.
-The wooden Indians become missing.
+The wooden Indians go missing.

 During "Goin' Back" (a song by Young) the entourage recreates in the desert near a Pueblo.
-Native Americans prepare a bonfire to burn the wooden Indians which had been missing.
-Soon Lionel is playing music and dancing around the bonfire which appears to have become the center of a Pow-wow.
+Native Americans prepare a bonfire to burn the wooden Indians that went missing.
+Soon Lionel is playing music and dancing around the bonfire, which appears to have become the center of a Pow-wow.
 "Goin' Back" ends gazing into the bonfire of burning wooden Indians.
-"Hey, Hey, My, My" is a ten-minute studio jam performance of Devo and Young.
+"Hey, Hey, My, My" is a ten-minute studio jam performance by Devo and Young.

-Lionel wakes from his dream surrounded by concerned friends much like Dorothy in The Wizard of Oz.
-Soon there is the start of global nuclear war.
-No one is sure what is happening until it is announced by Booji Boy, as "the hour of sleep."
-He then provides shovels and commands everyone to "dig that hole and dance like a mole!"
+Lionel wakes from his dream surrounded by concerned friends, much like Dorothy in The Wizard of Oz.
+Soon, global nuclear war begins.
+No one is sure what is happening until it is announced by Booji Boy as "the hour of sleep."
+He provides shovels and commands everyone to "dig that hole and dance like a mole!"
 The cast then enters a choreographed adaptation of "Worried Man".
 The planet is engulfed in radioactive glow and the cast, still festive, climbs a stairway to heaven accompanied by harp music.